Heathrow strike forces BA Easter flight cancellations

 Heathrow says contingency plans will be put in place to ensure it can "operate as normal".

-Workers at Terminal 5, used by British Airways and those who check cargo, will take part in the action.
+Workers at Terminal 5, which is used by British Airways, will take part in the action, as will those who check cargo.

 The walkout is due to start on 31 March and end on 9 April.
 Talks last week failed to avert the action.